Royal Aircraft Establishment: Historic structures

 To the west of the Farnborough site is the 5-metre pressurised low-speed wind tunnel, which was commissioned in the late 1970s.
 This facility remains in operation by QinetiQ, primarily for the development and testing of aircraft high lift systems.

 Fictional appearance

-The hero of Nevil Shute's 1948 novel No Highway is an eccentric "boffin" at Farnborough who predicts metal fatigue in Britain's new airliner, the fictional "Rutland Reindeer".
-The Comets failed for just this reason in 1954, although in the case of the Comet I the problem was in the metal structure around the squared windows, while the point of failure in the Reindeer aircraft was in the structure of the rear empennage/fuselage joints.
+The hero of Nevil Shute's 1948 novel No Highway is an eccentric "boffin" at Farnborough who predicts metal fatigue in the United Kingdom's new airliner, the fictional "Rutland Reindeer".
+The Comets failed for just this reason in 1954, although in the case of the Comet I the problem was in the metal structure around the navigation windows, while the point of failure in the Reindeer aircraft was in the structure of the rear empennage/fuselage joints.
 A film version of the novel, No Highway in the Sky, appeared in 1951, starring James Stewart as the protagonist.
 Stewart prepared for the role by shadowing Fred Jones OBE, a co-founder of the RAE Accident Section.
 Jones later was head of Structures Section (formerly Airworthiness Section) from 1957 to 1980.